 Horseshoe Crab Monitoring

-CSHH has established a monitoring site in Hempstead Harbor as part of the NY Horseshoe Crab Monitoring Network.
-This is a collaborative effort led by NYSDEC, Cornell Cooperative Extension of Suffolk, and Stony Brook SOMAS.
-Monitoring efforts are conducted across the New York Marine District, which includes all of Long Island, Fisher’s Island, and parts of NYC during full and new moon cycles through May and June (horseshoe crab mating season).
-Horseshoe crabs are first counted and then tagged using US Fish and Wildlife tags.
-This monitoring network was established to aid in conservation and management efforts of this ancient species.
+CSHH has established a monitoring site in Hempstead Harbor as part of the NY Horseshoe Crab Monitoring Network, led by New York State Department of Environmental Conservation (NYSDEC), Cornell Cooperative Extension of Suffolk, and Stony Brook School of Marine and Atmospheric Sciences.
+Monitoring is conducted across the New York Marine District, which includes all of Long Island, Fisher’s Island, and parts of NYC during full and new moon cycles through May and June (horseshoe crab mating season).
+Horseshoe crabs are first counted and then tagged using US Fish and Wildlife tags, providing information on the scope of horseshoe crab populations in New York waters and as well as migratory patterns.

 Nearly 40 Years of CSHH